gbenezer/ControlODESymulation/README.md

 #### Phase 5:
 - Start to address some ultimate goals of the library
-    - Automatic Gymnasium, PyBullet, and Brax environment construction
+    - Automatic Gymnasium, PyBullet, and/or Brax environment construction
     - Synthetic data generation and export
     - Integration with neural network verification libraries (VNN-Lib, Auto-Lirpa/CROWN, NFL-Veripy)
     - Re-introduce capabilities for (generalized) Lyapunov function/controller/observer synthesis, design and verification based on [Lyapunov-stable Neural Control for State and Output Feedback: A Novel Formulation](https://proceedings.mlr.press/v235/yang24f.html) and [Certifying Stability of Reinforcement Learning Policies using Generalized Lyapunov Functions](https://arxiv.org/abs/2505.10947v3)